 Students present their work in a group gallery.
-Peers, instructors, and invited guests make a passive first pass through the gallery, observing the overall output of the group, then engage individual students in active conversation about their work and how it contributes to the body of work on display.
-Students learn that their design ideas exist in and affect a context that has physical, intellectual, aesthetic, social, and historical value.
+Peers, instructors, and invited guests make a passive first pass through the gallery, observing the overall output of the group, then actively engage individual students in conversation about their work and how it contributes contextually to the display.
+Students learn that their design ideas exist in and affect a body of work that has physical, intellectual, aesthetic, social, and historical value.